Punjab Traffic Police Challan Rates List

 Overloading

-Driving a car exceeding the permissible limit in India is a punishable offense.
-Section 194 (IA) of the Motor Vehicle Act states that anyone caught driving a vehicle extending load beyond the limits shall be punishable with a fine of ₹20000 and an additional amount of ₹2000 per tonne of surplus weight along with the liability to pay charges for off-loading of the excess load.
+Driving a car beyond the permissible limit in India is a punishable offense.
+Section 194 (IA) of the Motor Vehicle Act states that anyone caught driving a vehicle extending load beyond the limits shall be punishable with a fine of ₹20000 and an additional amount of ₹2000 per tonne of surplus weight, along with the liability to pay charges for off-loading the excess load.

 Failure to provide passage to emergency vehicles- Fire Service Vehicle/Ambulance

 Under Section 194 E of the Motor Vehicle Act, failure to allow free passage to emergency vehicles such as ambulances, fire service vehicles, etc., is a punishable offense.
-Anyone caught while driving a motor vehicle fails to not give way on the approach of an emergency vehicle specified by the State Government shall be punishable with a fine of ₹10000 and imprisonment for up to six months.
+Anyone caught while driving a motor vehicle who fails to give way on the approach of an emergency vehicle specified by the State Government shall be punishable with a fine of ₹ 10,000 and imprisonment for up to six months.

 Use of mobile phone while driving